eloquentCalamity/digital-garden-jekyll-template/_notes/PoliticalPhilosophicalThoughts/politicalthoughtshub.md

 [My Favorite Stanza of Poetry Ever](https://rosemarysprigs.netlify.app/stanza) - A tackling of my favorite stanza ever and what it says both about poetry and the attempt to be human.

 [Identity, Perception, and Dehumanization](https://rosemarysprigs.netlify.app/identity) - A very personal essay about what it means for others to attempt to strip away your identity and how to respond to that.

+[Instability & Helplessness](https://rosemarysprigs.netlify.app/instability) - A ramble-essay about social media, self-image, and feeling like your life is falling apart, even when it isn't.

+[Law and the Internet](https://rosemarysprigs.netlify.app/lawinprogress) - A work-in-progress essay about the way the law does not know how to deal with the internet.